 But a question remains.
 Why did God call on Abraham to challenge Him?
 Was there anything Abraham knew that God didn’t know?
 The idea is absurd.
 The answer is surely this: Abraham was to become the role model and initiator of a new faith, one that would not defend the human status quo but challenge it.

-Abraham had to have the courage to challenge God if his descendants were to challenge human rulers, as Moses and the prophets did.
+Abraham had to have the courage to challenge God if his descendants were to challenge human rulers, as Moses and the Prophets did.
 Jews do not accept the world that is.
 They challenge it in the name of the world that ought to be.
-This is a critical turning point in human history: the birth of the world’s first religion of protest – a faith that challenges the world instead of accepting it.
+This is a critical turning point in human history: the birth of the world’s first religion of protest – the emergence of a faith that challenges the world instead of accepting it.

 Abraham was not a conventional leader.
 He did not rule a nation.
 There was as yet no nation for him to lead.
 But he was the role model of leadership as Judaism understands it.
 He took responsibility.
 He acted; he didn’t wait for others to act.
-Of Noah, the Torah says, “he walked with God.”
-But to Abraham, God himself said, “Walk before me,” (Gen. 17: 1), meaning: be a leader.
+Of Noah, the Torah says, “he walked with God” (Gen. 6:9).
+But to Abraham, God says, “Walk before Me,” (Gen. 17:1), meaning: be a leader.
 Walk ahead.
 Take personal responsibility.
 Take moral responsibility.
 Take collective responsibility.

 Judaism is God’s call to responsibility.